jdreaver/rust-os/README.md

 ## TODO

+- Synchronization primitives
+  - Make distinct modules for "raw" primitives that don't require a task context, and those that do (e.g. mutexes that cause the current task to sleep)
+  - Wrapper around `spin::Mutex` that also disables interrupts, similar to Linux's `spin_lock_irqsave` (`x86_64::interrupts::without_interrupts` is handy here).
+Might need our own custom `MutexGuard` wrapper that handles re-enabling interrupts on `drop()`
+  - In the future we should disable preemption when spin locks are taken
+  - Wait queues: I think just queues wrapped by spinlocks holding processes to wake up when an event happens.
+Maybe wrapper around `InitCell`?.
+Useful for device drivers?
 - Multi-tasking (see resources below)
   - Have shell be its own task and it waits on sub-tasks
   - Create a wrapper around `InitCell`, or just something like `InitCell`, that holds a reference to a `Task` and sets its state to `ReadyToRun` when the cell value is set.
 This is what the shell task will use to wait.